 Dr. Mahaffy said there hasn't been any formal action taken to participate in the study, only to seek out a feasibility study consultant at this time.

-The idea of district 26 working with Fox River Grove and sharing administration resources had been discussed publicly in November of last year.
+The idea of and sharing administration resources had been discussed publicly in November of last year.

 "It should be clear that this should be a very a public and transparent process," Larry said.
 “Therefore, we want to be very mindful and respectful of this coming out in public the way it should and be respectful on how Fox River Grove may feel about this."

 With both districts facing declining enrollments, it could be some ways to "leverage" each other on both sides of the river, Larry said.